clcl24/Explore-and-Summarize-Data/README.md

 ##### Files
 * wineQualityReds.rmd - the analysis report in R Markdown file

-* wineQualityReds.html - html version of the report
+* wineQualityReds.pdf - pdf version of the report

 * wineQualityReds.R - the R codes extract from the .rmd file